reusee/e4/README.md

 ## Features

 * Ad-hoc error wrapping
+  + easy to chain multiple error values
+  + no need to implement Unwrap / Is / As for every error type
+  + inspect error hierarchy with standard errors.Is / As
 * Alternatives to `if err != nil { return ... }` statement
+  + utilizing panic / recover
+  + but not crossing the function boundary
+  + not forced to use, play well with existing codes

 ## CopyFile demo